17. A nation such as ours can stand being told the truth

 which can only be justified by the presumption that they

-occupy a position entitling them to preferential treatment
+sccupy a position entitling them to preferential treatment

 at the hands of the nation as a whole.

-24. The whole nation is living beyond its means.
-The
+24. The whole nation is living beyond its means, The

 standard and mode of living which have grown up in recent